A trans-national approach

 The British were well-known for their capabilities in wing design, therefore were given duties for the new jetliner’s wings.
 Germany’s strength in manufacturing and processes resulted in the company’s assignment to build the forward and rear fuselage “barrel” sections, along with the upper portion of the centre fuselage, while Spain was chosen for the horizontal tailplane.

-With the A350 XWB, Airbus has implemented an extended enterprise approach to partnerships with its suppliers, which enabled all key parties to be “on board” up to one year earlier than with previous programmes.
-In addition, the use of common processes, methods and tools – including a single integrated 3D digital mock up and unified planning tool – are resulting in more efficient information sharing, allowing Airbus and suppliers to work effectively in parallel.
-The A350 XWB workforce at Airbus is expected to be around 12,000 globally at peak production.
+With the A350 XWB, Airbus implemented an extended enterprise approach to partnerships with its suppliers, which enabled all key parties to be “on board” up to one year earlier than with previous programmes.
+In addition, the use of common processes, methods and tools – including a single integrated 3D digital mock up and unified planning tool – resulted in more efficient information sharing, allowing Airbus and suppliers to work effectively in parallel.

 As Airbus moves forward, the company is building a global network of talent that will continue the work of its predecessors and contribute to the development of new innovations that will become tomorrow’s standards.